July 2009

 may be called.

-Without porting effort, this will fail on Ubuntu unless lsb
+Without porting effort, this will fail on Ubuntu unless lsb is installed.

-Even then it will still fail, because inside the lsb
+Even then it will still fail, because inside the lsb function start_daemon sourced from /lib/lsb/init-functions, there is the statement

-exec="$1"; shift <snip> /sbin/start-stop-daemon --start --nicelevel $nice --quiet --exec $exec --oknodo --pidfile "$pidfile" -- "$@"
+/sbin/start-stop-daemon --start --nicelevel $nice --quiet --exec $exec --oknodo --pidfile "$pidfile" -- "$@"

-while it would need to be $DAEMON
+so --exec $exec becomes --exec $START_DAEMON_FLAG while it would need to be $DAEMON (full path).

 Simplest solution is to replace the indirection via lsb with a start-stop-daemon line proper.